websanco/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/real-time-alerts.md

 ## Alerts Page

 View and manage alerts delivered to your console from the [Alerts page](https://console.liferay.cloud/alerts).
-You can access this page by clicking the bell icon at the top-right of the console navigation bar.
+You can access this page by clicking the bell icon at the top-right of the page.

 The Alerts table lists the following alert information: